 to my job after I am out of school?

 A. A change in career goals, the loss of a job, or other unexpected changes in your situation could make repaying your loan more difficult than you expected.
 In some cases, and at the lender's option, you may be permitted to temporarily stop making your payments or your lender may accept smaller payments than scheduled.
 This is called a forbearance.
 In addition, for some loans, you may defer repayments temporarily which may help.
 The promissory note for each loan you borrow outlines the specific terms under which you may be granted a deferment.

 Q. What happens if I do not pay back my loan?

 A. Not paying back your student loan can have serious consequences.
 If you go into default, your lender can require you to repay the entire amount immediately, including all interest plus collection and late payment charges.
-The lender can sue you and can ask the federal government for help in collecting from you.
 The Internal Revenue Service may withhold your income tax refund and apply it toward your loan.
-You cannot get any additional federal student aid until you make satisfactory arrangements to repay your loan.
+You will not be eligible for any additional federal student aid until you make satisfactory arrangements to repay your loan.
 Also, the lender will notify credit bureaus of your default.
-This may affect your credit rating which will make it difficult to obtain any future type of credit, for example: credit cards, home mortgages, and/or car loans.
+This may adversely affect your credit rating.

 Q. If I borrow from more than one loan program, I may have to pay several different

 lenders at the same time.
 May I consolidate my payments?